ABOUT FORMIDABLE VEGETABLE

 Permaculture is primarily a way of designing living systems that build connections between our food, friends, front yards, farms and forests for the greatest good.
 It’s been proven as a good way to find simple, regenerative, community solutions to the sometimes complex problems of the World.

-The aim is to help us all get us back to being in balance with the Living World through the ethics of Earth Care, People Care and Fair Share .
+The ultimate aim is to help us all get us back to being in balance with our Living World through ethics of Earth Care, People Care and Fair Share .
 In other words, taking care of the land, water and living soil, looking after ourselves and other people and being aware of our limited “resources” on this planet.
 This means using only what we really need, whilst leaving the rest for those around us – not just people, but all other living and non-living beings as well – in order to keep a healthy ecosystem functioning.

 From the ethics of permaculture come a set of principles which can be helpful guidelines to follow, not only in the garden, but in many other situations as well!